 Apply to Y Combinator here.

-Similarly to the Y Combinator, Startup Weekend generally works with for-profit organizations.
+Similarly to the Y Combinator, Startup Weekend with Techstarts generally works with for-profit organizations.
 Startup Weekend hosts weekend events all around the world for ad-hoc teams to develop and pitch ideas.

 However, several times per year, Startup Weekend focuses on philanthropic events, where both for-profit and nonprofit organizations can present their solutions.

 Startup Weekend has grown into an organization with a global presence.
-As of December 2016, Startup Weekend has reached 135 countries, involving over 210,000 entrepreneurs.
+They have reached 150 countries, involving over 428,000 entrepreneurs.
 Startup Weekend is one of the Techstars Startup Programs, alongside Startup Week and Startup Digest.

 4. Mass Challenge